grebtsew/FloorplanToBlender3d/Docs/README.md

 ```

 # Run
-Here we further how the run process works.
+Here we explain further how the run process works.
 ## Run old style

+**NOTE**: This part is deprecated!

 This tutorial takes you through the execution of this program in examples.

 1. Receive floorplan as image, from pdf or by using other method (for example paint)
 2. Set image file path in `Examples/floorplan_to_datafile.py`